splunk/github-audit-log-monitoring-add-on-for-splunk/github-audit-log-monitoring-add-on-for-splunk/README.md

 ### Why can't I use a GitHub app instead of a personal access token?

 GitHub apps cannot be installed on the enterprise level.
 The REST API requires enterprise admin privileges which are out of scope for GitHub apps.

+### Can I use this with GitHub Enterprise Server?

+This tool has been designed to consume the [Enterprise Audit Log API](https://docs.github.com/en/rest/reference/enterprise-admin#audit-log) which is not available for GitHub Enterprise Server because the audit log on the latter can be forwarded via [log forwarding](https://docs.github.com/en/enterprise-server/admin/user-management/monitoring-activity-in-your-enterprise/log-forwarding#enabling-log-forwarding) directly to Splunk without the need to poll for data.

+## Support

+Support for Github Audit Log Monitoring Add-On for Splunk is run through [Github Issues](https://github.com/splunk/github-audit-log-monitoring-add-on-for-splunk/issues).
+Please open a new issue for any support issues or for feature requests.
+You may also open a Pull Request if you'd like to contribute additional dashboards, eventtypes for webhooks, or enhancements you may have.

 ## Troubleshooting